jeffmcfadden/genie_cli/README.md

 ## Logging

 The output of `genie` to the terminal includes "essential" output, but not _all_ output.
 To aid in debugging, the full RubyLLM debug log is saved to `ruby_llm.log`.
 This can be useful for auditing what's happened during a session in great detail.

 ## Configuration

-Configuration is available via a `genie.yml` file in the project root.
+Configuration is available via a `genie.yml`.

 ## Testing